Psychotherapy and Counselling in Ealing Broadway W5 2NR

 What is Integrative Psychotherapy?

 There are many different approaches to psychotherapy and all approaches can be successful to a greater or lesser extent.
-The Integrative model looks at the common factors, across different approaches, that indicate a successful outcome for clients.
-Research shows that the single most important factor is the relationship between the client and the therapist.
+The Integrative model is not an eclectic approach but looks at the common factors, across different theoretical stances, that indicate a successful outcome for clients.
+Research shows that the single most important factor for a successful outcome for therapy is the relationship between the client and the therapist.
 The relationship needs to be based on trust and confidentiality, enabling the client to feel safe, listened to and respected.
-It is through the relationship between client and therapist that the process of change emerges, this concept underpins the Integrative model.
+It is through the safety of the relationship between client and therapist that the process of change emerges.
+It is this concept underpins the Integrative model.

 In addition to this, the Integrative model sees a sense of well being arising from an integrated sense of self whereby emotional, cognitive, behavioural, somatic, social, cultural aspects are all taken into consideration, and all the different aspects of the self are acknowledged and respected.